mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /75-workflow.md

 ## Mind Storming: Initial Conceptual Understanding

-> **Note**: This section contains my initial brainstorming and conceptual thinking about workflows.
-It represents my raw understanding before refinement and may contain some informal language and conceptual simplifications.
+> **Note**: This section contains the initial brainstorming and conceptual thinking about workflows.
+It represents the raw understanding before refinement and may contain some informal language and conceptual simplifications.

 ### What is Workflow in Frappe?